Dimterion/Posts-app/README.md

 # Posts App (Work In Progress)

-An application to create listings for the availabale programming jobs.
+An application to create listings for the available programming jobs.

 ## Details